1995 February. Holiday Property Bond at Buckland Court in Cotswolds with Katie and Jim

 It was good to see David Beverley, now a successful consultant paediaitrician in York, running a good CF clinic with satisfied parents and healthy looking children.

 1995 29th April – 10th May.
 To the USA to visit the CFF headquarters in Maryland and a visit to Blue Ridge Mountains

 We combined a two day working visit to the headquarters of the US CF Foundation in Maryland with a holiday traveling down the Blue Ridge Mountains and into the South.

 As I had recently been appointed Chairman of the Research and Medcial Advisory Committee at the CF Trust, I was keen to see how the Centres Committee worked at the CF Foundation.
 So I asked them if I could visit and attend one of their centre committees.
 Bob Beall the very effective President , Preston Campbell III and all the staff were very welcoming and I attended the full days meeting.

 My impression was that the CFF exerted much greater authority and control over the CF centres who depended heavily on them for financial support in a country with no NHS.
 For example the CF centres would be visited periodically to ensure they were giving a good service; the centres committee members who made the visit would report back to the Committee.
 In the UK consultants were much less dependent on the CF Trust as most of their funding came from the NHS.

-The visit was very interesting and I got to know many of the people who worked there.
+The visit was very interesting and I met many of the people who worked there.
 I had to admit the CFF was then, and increasingly so now in 2020, in a different financial league to the UK CF Trust.
 For example in 2014, the Cystic Fibrosis Foundation sold the rights to the royalties of the new modulator drugs, the development of which they had supported, for $3.3 billion, twenty times their Foundation’s 2013 budget!

 After the visit to the CF Foundation we had a holiday travelling down the Blue Blue Ridge Parkway.